Abdallah-Abu-Hussein/uop-student-help/docs/DatabaseAdminisration.md

 ## *Some Definitions*

-**The system Catalog** It is called sometime DATA DICTIONARY the catalog stores data about the data (meta-data).
+🔥 **The system Catalog** It is called sometime DATA DICTIONARY the catalog stores data about the data (meta-data).

+**Recovery** Restore the DB to the consistent state after the event of failure.

+**Integrity** Data and update on data should follow the constraints (rule)